Greeting from Bill Boxer, Sr. V.P.

 While supplies last, all POWER, PRECISION and PRODUCTION Series systems will ship

-with the GOLD Anniversary Spray Gun or you can purchase the gun alone.
+with the GOLD Anniversary Spray Gun or you can purchase.

 From the Apollo Archive-mini dress and boots means it’s the eighties!